 q5go is an all-round everyday Go tool.
 Primarily it is an editor for sgf files, which includes an analysis mode using Leela Zero or compatible engines.
 A pattern search feature similar to Kombilo is also available. q5go supports SGF figures (diagrams with or without move numbers), which can be displayed on a separate board view or exported to ASCII (in a format usable on Sensei's Library) or SVG vector graphics.
 When exporting a move sequence to ASCII, it automatically creates a sequence of multiple diagrams if necessary.
 There is also a slide export feature useful for making presentations or videos.

 q5go also contains a client for IGS and other servers with the same protocol.

-It can be downloaded for Windows and Linux.
+It can be downloaded for Windows, MacOS and Linux.

 |Table of contents|

 - Playing against GTP engines, or having them play each other